YAKEcloud/yake/docs/docs/architecture-configuration/yake-config-gitrepo.md

 sidebar_position: 3
 ---

-# The Yake config git repository
+# The YAKE config git repository
 As already introduced in the [architecture diagram](./architecture.md), values for the helm charts deployed for the Gardener installation are configured and maintained in a GitOps workflow.
 For instance, your repository tree looks like this:
 ```
 .